tsetliff/web-app-framework/README.md

 So the idea is you set up all of the different things you need to inject in your own Di class that extends DiBase that is included with the framework.
 You then create one additional class to extend that class for each environment such as Dev/Prod/Testing.
 Then you set your environment in the config.php file.

 In your Dev environment the system creates an instance of your DiDev class, and sets it as a singleton on the DiBase object.
-Throughout your project when you say Di::instance()->getWhateverComponent() you are actually calling DiDev so that it can optionally override any of your methods in your Di class but autocomplete still works fine because everything is declared in your Di class.
+Throughout your project when you say Di::getWhateverComponent() you are actually calling DiDev so that it can optionally override any of your methods in your Di class but autocomplete still works fine because everything is declared in your Di class.

 A common example is that you want a database PDO object that you can use in your widget repository.
 So in your Di class you create the method:
 ```